persapiens/Course/Project/Pipeline1.md

 ### 🎛️ Automatically configure a jenkins server

+Install jenkins on the build server using ansible.
+During this phase, you must overcome several challenges of automation, such as turning off jenkins setup wizard, handling authentication, configuring the server, and installing any needed jenkin plugins.

-First, create a node.js project to act as a driver for provisioning and running tasks inside your build server from a host machine.
+Next, create a node.js project to act as a driver for provisioning and running tasks inside your build server from a host machine.

 You must provide the following two commands: